Medications for Alzheimer Disease

 (Eldepryl), a medication used to treat

 It is not clear that vitamin E provides any benefit.
-Further research is needed to conclusively determine the potential benefits of vitamin E in Alzheimers disease.
+Further research is needed to conclusively determine the potential benefits of vitamin E in Alzheimer disease.
 Some doctors are recommending vitamin E as a potential preventive measure.
 However, since vitamin E can increase the risk of bleeding when taken with other medications, such as

 (a blood thinning medicine), you should talk with your doctor before beginning it.